-To reduce the possibility of stray rf pickup on interconnecting cables which may cause parasitic problems, all station equipment should be well grounded to earth.
+To reduce the possibility of stray rf pickup on interconnecting cables, which may cause parasitic problems, all station equipment should be well grounded to earth.
 It is also important to strap the equipment chassis together with short, heavy leads, preferably shield braid.
-The strap between the power supply and transceiver also serves to reduce voltage drop on the negative 12 volt lead caused by resistance in the connector contacts.
-In mobile installations, connect a ground strap between the rear panel ground lug and the automobile chassis (dash board).
+The strap between power supply and transceiver also serves to reduce voltage drop on the negative 12 volt lead nect a ground strap between the rear panel ground lug and the automobile chassis (dash board).